Kale Beet Salad with Maple Candied Walnuts

 This post may contain affiliate links.
 Please read our disclosure policy.

 This kale beet salad is so colorful and pretty – so you’ll be happy to hear that it tastes as amazing as it looks!
 Sweet and tender beets are paired with tangy, creamy goat cheese with the crunch of candied walnuts, melding into crisp, hearty kale leaves.
-It’s coated with a honey balsamic vinegarette that sneaks its way into all the corners and grooves of the kale, so each bite is full of flavor!
+It’s coated with a honey-balsamic vinaigrette that sneaks into every corner and groove of the kale, so each bite is full of flavor!

 Honey balsamic dressing